-Figure 1 summarizes our theoretical expectations based on the conflicting opposition effect and rally effect of social capital.
-The success of sanctions depends on degree of social capital in the sanctioned country.
+Figure 1. summarizes the theoretical expectations based on the conflicting opposition effect and rally effect of social capital.
+The success of sanctions depends on the degree of social capital in the sanctioned country.
 Social capital helps reveal citizen preferences effectively through collective action, which can function negatively as a veto constraint (opposition effect) or positively as defenders of the sanctioned country’s leader (rally effect).
 The question now shifts to determining which effect is greater.
-As the degree of social capital increases, will the afflicted populace mobilize, oppose the leader’s policy, and show the opposition effect?
+As the degree of social capital increases, will the afflicted populace mobilize, oppose the leader’s policy, and display the opposition effect?
 Or will the populace support its leader in defying sanctions through the rally effect?
-It is unclear as to which effect prevails as social capital increases.
-We posit that both effects are theoretically plausible and that empirical evidence will show which outweighs the other.
+It is unclear which effect prevails as social capital increases.
+In this study, we posit that both effects are theoretically plausible and that empirical evidence will reveal which outweighs the other.

-Data, Variables, and Methods
+Data, variables, and methods

 Data

-We subject our theory of social capital, information, and sanctions to empirical tests using three datasets.
-One is the Threat and Imposition of Sanctions (TIES) project (Version 4.0), which covers imposition of sanctions from 1945 to 2005 (Morgan, Bapat, and Krustev, 2009), and another is the dataset from the World Values Survey (WVS).
-Combining these datasets, we analyze individual instances of sanctions across 1981–2005.
-WVS has conducted one of the largest cross-national opinion surveys since 1981 regularly, and we utilize its data to operationalize social capital by measuring survey questions related to trust, membership, and confidence.
-We include countries in all six waves of the WVS.
+In this study, we subject the theory of social capital, information, and sanctions to empirical tests using three datasets.
+One is the Threat and Imposition of Sanctions (TIES) project (Version 4.0), which covers imposition of sanctions from 1945 to 2005 (Morgan, Bapat, & Krustev, 2009), and the other is the dataset from the World Values Survey (WVS).
+Combining these datasets, the individual instances of sanctions across 1981–2005 are analyzed.
+WVS has conducted one of the largest cross-national opinion surveys since 1981 regularly, and we utilize the data from the survey to operationalize social capital by measuring survey questions related to trust, membership, and confidence.
+We include Countries in all six waves of the WVS.
 Wave 1 covers 1981–1984, Wave 2 covers 1990–1994, Wave 3 covers 1995–1998, Wave 4 covers 1999–2004, Wave 5 covers 2005–2009, and Wave 6 covers 2010–2014.
 Although Wave 1 posed survey questions about trust, membership, and confidence to only nine countries, the number rose to 17 in Wave 2, 53 in Wave 3, 40 in Wave 4, 57 in Wave 5, and 59 in Wave 6.

 Variables

-Our dependent variable identifies the success of sanctions as a binary variable using the variable, Final Outcome, from TIES data.
-We define sanctions as successful and assign a value of 1 if the termination of the sanctions leads to “Partial Acquiescence by the Target State,” “Total Acquiescence by Target State,” and “Negotiated Settlement.”
-We deem other outcomes such as “Capitulation by the sender,” and “Stalemate,” we code them as failed outcomes and, assign them a value of 0.
+Our dependent variable identifies the success of sanctions as a binary variable using the variable, Final Outcome, from the TIES data.
+Sanctions have been defined as successful and are assigned a value of 1 if the termination of the sanctions leads to ‘Partial Acquiescence by the Target State’, ‘Total Acquiescence by Target State’, and ‘Negotiated Settlement’.
+The other outcomes such as ‘Capitulation by the sender’, and ‘Stalemate’, are coded as failed outcomes and are assigned a value of 0.

-Our main explanatory variables is the average of each country’s degree of social capital, which is operationalized through one question concerning trust, two concerning membership, and four concerning confidence from all six waves of WVS.
-Using the online analysis, we merge the averages of responses per wave by country, combining all questions on trust, membership, and confidence and using their mean scores.
-For example, if 38.4% of survey respondents answered, “Most people can be trusted,” we coded it as 38.4 of people who maintain feelings of general trust.
-Details for each question per category appear below.
+Our main explanatory variables in this study, are the average of each country’s degree of social capital, which is operationalized through one question concerning trust, two concerning membership, and four concerning confidence from all six waves of WVS.
+Using the online analysis, we merge the averages of responses per wave by country, combining all questions on trust, membership, and confidence using their mean scores.
+For example, if 38.4% of survey respondents answered, ‘Most people can be trusted’, we coded it as 38.4% of people who maintain feelings of general trust.
+Details for each question per category are presented below.

 All waves pose the same question for trust and confidence.
 The principal question concerning general trust include the following: Generally speaking, would you say that most people can be trusted or that you need to be very careful in dealing with people?
-Answers entail Most people can be trusted, Can’t be too careful, and No answer.
+The responses include, ‘Most people can be trusted’, ‘Can’t be too careful’, and ‘No answer’.